Remembering the Nova Massacre: Exhibition opens in Tempelhof!

 An impressive exhibition commemorating the Hamas massacre during the Nova music festival opened in Berlin on October 6, 2025.
 The exhibition is entitled “October 7, 06:29 AM – The Moment Music Stood Still” and takes place in the former Tempelhof Airport.
 This marks the second anniversary of the attack, which took place in 2023 and plunged about 3,000 local music fans into a nightmare.

-The raid and the reactions
+The attack and the reactions

 Demonstrations and outlook